ElazarK/content-docs/scripts/CBWatchlists.md

-Use this script to display all watchlists and their details, queries, etc.
+Displays all watchlists and their details, queries, etc.

 ## Script Data
 ---